The History of Land Rover

 The Range Rover, launched in 1970, today has been refined to exude glamour, comfort, and style.
 The Land Rover Range Rover is the original and offers the most luxury features of the entire range.
 The Range Rover Velar offers all the tech features that Land Rovers are lauded for but is a more compact version, but with standard all-wheel drive.
 The Sport focuses more on the performance of road driving, whilst the Evoque provides a luxurious design with a more affordable price.
 The Land Rover Range Rover family offers something for all discerning drivers, whether it be country or town.

 Land Rover continue to innovate, and in 2010 introduced two-wheel variants of both of the Land Rover Freelander and the Range Rover Evoque, after 62 years of exclusively engineering 4x4 vehicles.
-In more recent years, Land Rover has extended its hybrid range, to offer the best of both technology and environmental responsibility.
+In more recent years, Land Rover has extended its hybrid range to offer the best of both technology and environmental responsibility.
 The Land Rover Discovery Sport, Range Rover, Range Rover Sport, Range Rover Velar, Range Rover Evoque and the Land Rover Defender are now all available as plug-in hybrid cars.

 Land Rover has been and gone from rough and ready farm vehicles, to being at the pinnacle of British motoring luxury.

 Hire a Land Rover today with Avis Prestige and experience the driving performance of these luxurious SUV and 4x4 vehicles.
+With locations across the UK including major city airports, hiring a Land Rover from Manchester, London, Edinburgh, Glasgow or Birmingham has never been easier.